-A Nest Thermostat is compatible with most heating and cooling systems.
-Google, Nest's manufacturer, has an online compatibility checker that presents a few questions related to your location and existing setup to see which Nest model would be compatible with your system.
+A Nest Thermostat is compatible with most HVAC systems.
+The maker of Nest, Google, features a compatibility checking tool that presents a few questions related to your location and existing setup to learn which Nest model would be compatible with your system.

-If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in [siteinfo field="msa"].
-Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Rapid City.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Nest Thermostats are packed with features designed to increase comfort and decrease costs.
-However, there is a way to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are loaded with innovative features designed to make life more comfortable and save money.
+However, there is a way to turn off the smart features if you prefer manual controls similar to normal thermostats.

-Remember, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.
+Take into account, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps: